Irene-pitsiladi/Mathematics-Summer-Internship/README.md

 # Mathematics-Summer-Internship
-Investigating PINNs and DeepRitz for solving elliptic PDEs
+This repository contains work from my summer internship at the University of Nottingham where I investigated Physics-Informed Neural Networks (PINNs) and the DeepRitz method for solving partial differential equations relating to physics problems such as black holes.